tonethar/IGME-330-Spring-2020/weekly/interstitial.md

     A) Online Office Hours (but you can email your Prof any time!):
       - Noah Bast - nbbigm@rit.edu
-      - Tony Jefferson - tony@mail.rit.edu - TBA
+      - Tony Jefferson - tony@mail.rit.edu
+        - Week 10 (Thursday 3/26) - will be on 330 Discord channel during regularly scheduled classtime
+        - Week 11 (Tuesday 3/31 & Thursday 4/2) - will be on 330 Discord channel during regularly scheduled classtime
       - Andy Wheeland - anwigm@rit.edu

     B) Discord: